Medicare Hospice Benefit

 - Light housekeeping

 Clients and families will receive emotional, psychological and spiritual support from experienced professionals.

 - Trained volunteers

 - Respite care

-Minnesota Hospice understands how important communication is during this time and we recognize that may of our clients face communication challenges due to hearing, speech or visual impairment.
+Minnesota Hospice understands how important communication is during this time and we recognize that many of our clients face communication challenges due to hearing, speech or visual impairment.
 We also recognize some individuals communicate in a language other than English.
 If necessary, Minnesota Hospice will arrange interpreter services.
 There is no additional cost to the client for this service.
 For those who experience hearing or speech difficulties, an interpreter can be available.
-Arrangement may also be made to use a TTY/TDD service.
+An arrangement may also be made to use a TTY/TDD service.

 The following services are not covered under the hospice Medicare benefit: